Nahid Akbar

 Mastering Time in Software

 Time is one of the trickiest concepts in software development.
+Well, it is not.
+I am just baffled by how many things with software around me get it wrong from IoT devices to big vendor SaaS solutions.
 If you don’t handle it correctly, things can break in surprising ways.
 This post will give you a solid understanding of how to think about and work with time in software.

 We’ll cover four key topics: